 This Stove Top Saag Aloo Recipe Is:

-Make Saag Aloo Vegetarian for a Healthy Version
+Make Saag Aloo Vegetarian for a Plant-Based Version

 What’s In This Frozen Spinach Saag Aloo?

-- Ginger: I used fresh ginger root, but if you don’t have it or can’t find fresh, this organic ginger powder works great and as a really nice flavor.
+• Ginger: I used fresh ginger root, but if you don’t have it or can’t find fresh, ginger powder works great and as a really nice flavor.

-- Coconut Milk: I like to use organic full fat unsweetened coconut milk for all my recipes.
-I buy a few cans in bulk like this brand.
-You can also use coconut milk powder, which is awesome!
-I bought this coconut milk powder here, I’m a pretty big fan of Anthony’s.
+• Coconut Milk: I like to use organic full fat unsweetened coconut milk for all my recipes.
+I buy a few cans in bulk.
+You can also use coconut milk powder.

 How Do I Make Saag Aloo with Frozen Spinach?